crud89/LiteFX/README.md

 ```

 LiteFX is written in modern C++20, following established design patterns to make it easy to learn and adapt.
 It's focus is make the performance of modern graphics APIs easily accessible, whilst retaining full flexibility.

+† Shader can be built using *glslc* or *DXC*. *glslc* can be used to compile HLSL and GLSL shaders into SPIR-V for the Vulkan backend. *DXC* can only compile HLSL, but can target SPIR-V and DXIL, that's why it is preferred over *glslc*.

 ## Installation